-Section 35.
-The attorney general shall investigate violations of the provisions of this Act relating to a legislative office, statewide office, or statewide ballot question and prosecute any violation thereof.
-In lieu of bringing a criminal action, the attorney general may elect to file a civil action.
-In a civil action, in addition to other relief, the court may impose a civil penalty in the amount provided by statute, or if not provided, in an amount not to exceed ten thousand dollars for each violation.
-Any civil penalty recovered shall be paid to the state general fund.
-A civil action brought by the attorney general shall be commenced in Hughes County, in the county where the person resides, or in the county where the organization, political party, or political committee has its principal office.
+Section 40.
+The state's attorney shall investigate any violation of the provisions of this Act relating to elections for county and school district office or ballot questions, and prosecute any violation thereof.
+In lieu of bringing a criminal action, the state's attorney may elect to file a civil action for any violation of this Act.
+In a civil action, in addition to other relief, the court may impose a civil penalty in the amount provided by statute, or if not provided, in an amount not to exceed one thousand dollar for each violation.
+Any civil penalty recovered shall be paid to the county general fund if the violation arose out of a county office or ballot question or the school district general fund if the violation arose out of a school district office or ballot question.
+A civil enforcement action for a violation of the Act concerning a school district office or ballot question may, with the consent of the state's attorney, be brought by the school district's attorney.
+A civil action brought under this section shall be commenced in the county where filings under the Act are required, in the county where the person resides or in the county where the organization, political party, or political committee has its principal office.